InfoTechBridge/JobToolkit/README.md

 });
 ```

+Note: Remember to register InMemoryJobRepository as singleton to make sure using same repository instance in whole of your project.
 Note: Remember to register JobServer as singleton to make sure using same JobServer instance in whole of your project.

 Now you can inject JobToolkit at runtime into your services/controllers: